Pasadena Transit: History

-Service

-Fixed route system
+On December 15, 2024, Pasadena Transit adds two new bus lines, Los Angeles Metro Bus Line 177 becomes Line 53 (Jet Propulsion Laboratory/Caltech) which operates on weekday rush hours and Metro Bus Line 256 becomes Line 33 (Sierra Madre Villa Station/Highland Park Station via Washington Boulevard/Colorado Boulevard/Avenue 64), which operates seven days a week, as part of the agency's NextGen Bus plan.

+Routes

+Local routes

-Pasadena Transit operates nine routes, each connecting with at least one Metro L Line station.
-Four of the lines (10, 51/52, and 60) are classified as "Feeder" lines, which connect low-density residential neighborhoods to work and shopping destinations, and other modes of transit.
-The other four lines (20, 31/32, and 40) are classified as "Local" lines, which connect the Metro stations with the city's attractions and high-density residential neighborhoods.
+Pasadena Transit operates 11 routes, each connecting with at least one Metro A Line station.
+Four of the lines (10, 51/52, 53, and 60) are classified as "Feeder" lines, which connect low-density residential neighborhoods to work and shopping destinations and other modes of transit.
+The other five lines (20, 31/32, 33, and 40) are "Local" lines, connecting Metro stations with the city's attractions and high-density residential neighborhoods.

-Route 20 is the busiest in the system, with nearly 2.5× the daily boardings as the next-highest route operated by Pasadena Transit, 31/32.
+Route 20 is the busiest in the system, with nearly 2.5 times the daily boardings as the next-highest route operated by Pasadena Transit, 31/32.

+Days of operation

-Effective July 1, 2018, service is operated seven days a week, with the exception of six major holidays (New Year's Day, Memorial Day, Independence Day (July 4), Labor Day, Thanksgiving Day and Christmas Day).
+Pasadena Transit operates seven days a week.
+Except for Route 33, service does not operate on major holidays (New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day).